Hoff97/connect-four/README.md

 - 📱 Mobile-friendly design
 - 🎯 Choose to play as first or second player
 - 🧠 AI evaluation display showing position assessment
+- 🎪 Visual highlighting for valid moves and captures

 ## Prerequisites